 My daughter never gave me much time to pump milk (or do much of anything, for that matter).
 Not only was it exhausting to breastfeed her all the time, but I never really knew how much milk she was getting and I’m pretty sure she was getting more whenever I would pump vs. breastfeed.
 It was also nice to have my husband or someone else feed her from the bottle and give me a short break.

 I really regret not pumping more often with her, but I’m hoping to pump more often with Baby #2, God willing.
-I’ve also heard that supplements like Fenugreek and prescription Domperidone (not to be confused with Don Perignon, the champagne) help increase milk production.
+I’ve also heard that supplements like Fenugreek and Milk Thistle that can help with milk production.

 Now, there are is still a looooong list of things that I plan to change this time around, but these were the top 5 that I felt like sharing without writing a huge novel.
 Hopefully they give moms-to-be something to think about.